The Center's Data Portal identifies and consolidates government agencies' most recent immigration statistics into one location.

 Annual Jail Survey - Confined Persons Held at ICE at Midyear | Link

 This is a midyear survey of jails in the United States that tracks different measures of inmate population characteristics.
-This particular table (Table 8) catalogs jurisdictions with ICE detainees, their total number of confined persons, the number of confined persons being held for ICE, and the percentage of inmates that are being held for ICE.
+This report includes jurisdictions with ICE detainees, their total number of confined persons, the number of confined persons being held for ICE, and the percentage of all inmates who are being held for ICE.

 Demographic Characteristics of Federally Sentenced Offenders in the Custody of the Federal Bureau of Prisons | Link